 A domestic violence crime primarily involves assault, whether verbal or physical.
 However, it can also entail disorderly conduct, refusal to leave the premises, violation of a personal order of protection, or theft and/or damage to property.

 Domestic violence cases typically come from cases of extended emotional abuse as well as psychological abuse.
-If you’re charged with domestic violence, it’s highly advisable to seek legal counsel immediately.
+If you’re charged with domestic violence, it’s highly advisable to seek legal counsel from a San Antonio domestic violence attorney immediately.

 Who Can File a Domestic Violence Case

 A domestic violence case involves individuals that have a romantic or otherwise intimate relationship with one another.
 This relationship, defined as a “domestic relationship,” has to meet one of the following criteria: